nltp-ashes/Nanosuit/README.md

 HUD :
 - Added a custom HUD when wearing the suit.
 HUD dynamically switches from vanilla HUD to the Nanosuit's and back
 - HUD is divided in 3 parts : the menu, the left side shows a minimap, the right side shows the suit's status
-- The menu (opened by pressing V) allows you to switch from one mode to another
+- The menu (opened by pressing V, configurable in MCM) allows you to switch from one mode to another
 - The minimap shows all human objects around the player
-- The status hub shows the suit's current mode, energy level, health, ammo count, ammo reserve and fire mode
+- The status hub shows the suit's current mode, energy level, health, stamina, ammo count, ammo reserve and fire mode

 Defibrillator :
 - If the player dies, under certain conditions, an animated sequence will play, giving the option to get a second chance
 - The defibrillator can only be used when dying from certain damage types (fall damage, radiation, lacerations)
 - A defibrillator powerbank is required for the defibrillator to activate
 - Powerbanks are single use, and need to be replaced after being revived
-- During the defibrillator sequence, the player has a 3 seconds window to press the dedicated key, after which the player dies
+- During the defibrillator sequence, the player has a 3 seconds window to press Space (configurable in MCM), after which the player dies

 Malfunctions :
 - The suit can malfunction, turning it off (protection and bonuses are removed) and disabling the HUD (turns red and indicators are offline)